Campus Preacher Bingo

 |Sign to accompany the preacher bingo at Indiana University.|

-You'll need a large sign.
-Signs can be made out of a combination of poster board, cardboard, crayons, markers, construction paper, letter paper, glitter, etc. Check with your student activities office for what resources are available through your university (you paid for these resources after all, you might as well use them).
+If you choose to have a large bingo display you'll needposter board, cardboard, crayons, markers, construction paper, letter paper, glitter, etc. Check with your student activities office for what resources are available through your university (you paid for these resources after all, you might as well use them).
 You'll also need tape, a marker, a bunch of bingo printouts (check below) and various prizes.
 You might also want to bring business cards or group flyers for any passersby.
 Chances are there will be many people gathering there who are not a part of the group but might be interested.

 The idea is to gather an audience from the activity itself.
 However, starting off with participants is a good idea.
 To do this, you will need to promote from within your group.
 Make announcements at regular meetings plus let everyone know through your group email list.